Nightcore: 2000s: Origins

-The term nightcore was first used in 2001 as the name for a school project by Norwegian DJ duo Thomas S. Nilsen and Steffen Ojala Søderholm, known by their stage names DJ TNT and DJ SOS respectively.
-The name Nightcore means "we are the core of the night, so you'll dance all night long", stated in its website named "Nightcore is Hardcore".
+The term "nightcore" was first used in 2001 as the name for a school project by Norwegian DJ duo Thomas S. Nilsen and Steffen Ojala Søderholm, known by their stage names DJ TNT and DJ SOS respectively.
 The two were influenced by pitch-shifted vocals in German group Scooter's hardcore songs "Nessaja" and "Ramp!
-(The Logical Song)", stating in an interview that "There were so few of these kinds of artists, we thought that mixing music in our style would be a pleasure for us to listen to" and "Nightcore has become a style of music, a way to make the music happier – 'happy hardcore' as they say."
+(The Logical Song)", stating in an interview that "[t]here were so few of these kinds of artists, we thought that mixing music in our style would be a pleasure for us to listen to" and that "[n]ightcore has become a style of music, a way to make the music happier – 'happy hardcore' as they say."

-The duo set a template of a track in the style: a 25–30% speed-up (commonly to around 160 to 180 beats per minute) of a trance or eurodance song.
+The duo set a template of a track in the style: a 25–30% speed-up (commonly to around 160 to 180 beats per minute) of a trance or Eurodance song.
 The nightcore music has been compared to happy hardcore and bubblegum bass because of its fast tempos, energetic feel, and high-pitched vocals.
-Nightcore made five albums of sped-up versions of trance recordings, including its 2002 thirteen-track debut album Energized and the group’s later albums Summer Edition 2002, L'hiver, Sensación and Caliente.
-The group’s first album was made with eJay, while all of its later work was made with what the duo described as "top-secret" programs.
-All of its records were sold to their friends and DJs around the group’s area.
+Nightcore made five albums of sped-up versions of trance recordings, including its 2002 thirteen-track debut album Energized and the group's later albums Summer Edition 2002, L'hiver, Sensación and Caliente.
+The group's first album was made with eJay, while all of its later work was made with what the duo described as "top-secret" programs.
+All of its records were sold to their friends and DJs around the group's area.
 Nightcore's works started appearing on services such as LimeWire in mid-2003 and YouTube in 2006.
 The first nightcore track to appear on the latter site was "Dam Dadi Doo" by the duo.
 Only two of the project's albums have surfaced on the Internet.
 One of the first people to distribute nightcore music on YouTube was a user going by the name Maikel631, beginning in 2008.
 The user uploaded about 30 original tracks by Nightcore on the Web site.
 In 2009, they found a "new" nightcore track, as well as the technique to make material in the style: